 “We Commit to Safety Always” and “We Do the Right Thing” are two of our core values.
 Stericycle is committed to safe and compliant operations to support our team members and the communities we serve.

 Chemical preservatives, such as formalin, often contain formaldehyde.
 Exposure to formaldehyde can have severe and lasting health effects.
-When pathological waste is not properly packaged (meaning decanted from any chemicals and in a container labeled for incineration), it creates a potential risk for all downstream workers, including Stericycle drivers and plant associates.
+When pathological waste is not properly packaged (meaning decanted from any chemicals and in a container labeled for incineration), it creates a potential risk for all downstream workers, including Stericycle drivers and plant team members.

 To help us protect our team and in support of our compliance with applicable Occupational Safety and Health Administration (OSHA) standards, it is imperative that formalin, formaldehyde, and other chemical preservatives are removed from any waste sent to or picked up by Stericycle.

 Our Waste Acceptance Policies, which dictate what waste Stericycle can and cannot accept, are based on several considerations, including regulatory obligations, operational capabilities, and workplace safety.
+We ask all our customers to adhere to our policies so that we can ensure a safe working environment for our team members.

-1. Have staff follow applicable internal safety and personal protection guidelines when managing formaldehyde-containing materials, including when decanting, solidifying, or otherwise handling waste during packaging.
+- Have staff follow applicable internal safety and personal protection guidelines when managing formaldehyde-containing materials, including when decanting, solidifying, or otherwise handling waste during packaging.

-2. Ask staff to fully tie/close bags containing decanted pathological waste and ensure that outer shipping boxes/containers are also completely closed consistent with Stericycle’s Waste Packaging Requirements.
+- Ask staff to fully tie/close bags containing decanted pathological waste and ensure that outer shipping boxes/containers are also completely closed consistent with Stericycle’s Waste Packaging Requirements.

-3. Make sure that containers offered to Stericycle that contain pathological waste for incineration processing are properly labeled.
+- Make sure that containers offered to Stericycle that contain pathological waste for incineration processing are properly labeled.

 As part of your waste determination process, be sure to review Stericycle’s Waste Acceptance Policy for Incineration Services with your laboratory (pathology, histology, cytology), morgue, veterinary offices, mortuaries, research, or other departments/areas in your organization that generate pathological wastes or use chemical preservatives.
-All generators should be aware of and follow the above requirements to protect the health and safety of all employees managing this waste and to avoid any disruption in services or the need for charges or returns for non-conforming waste.